ismaail/sass-edit-in-browser/README.md

 ## The browser

-The browsers I tested are Firefox and Chrome.
+The browsers I tested are Firefox 35, Chrome 40 and Opera 29.

 By inspecting the page you will see to css rule source file is `style.scss`, by clicking on the file name you'll be able to edit it.